JJWallis/bloggr-landing-page/README.md

 ### Useful resources

 -  [Min(), Max() & Clamp()](https://www.youtube.com/watch?v=U9VF-4euyRo&ab_channel=KevinPowell) - This was a great video by Kevin explaining some of the methods we may use to achieve 'fluid topography' between different viewport sizes.
-Although browser support is not at the level we may desire, we can use feature queries to create fallbacks to support older browsers that don't yet recognise it.
+Although browser support is not at the level we may desire, we can use feature queries to create fallbacks to support older browsers that don't yet recognise these properties.

 ## Author

 -  Website - [Joshua Jameson-Wallis](https://joshuajamesonwallis.com)
 -  Linkedin - [Joshua Jameson-Wallis]()

-###### TODO

 HTML: